legendarycode3/decentralized-stablecoin/README.md

 * `redeemCollateralForDsc(address tokenCollateralAddress, uint256 amountCollateral, uint256 amountDscToBurn)`: Burns DSC and redeems collateral in a single transaction, allowing users to efficiently repay debt and withdraw their collateral in one seamless operation.

 #### Stablecoin Operations
-* `mintDsc(uint256 amountDscToMint)`: Mints new DSC tokens against the user’s deposited collateral after verifying that the user’s health factor remains above the
+* `mintDsc(uint256 amountDscToMint)`: Mints new DSC tokens against the user’s deposited collateral after verifying that the user’s health factor remains above the minimum threshold required by the protocol.